anusha-murali/anusha-murali.github.io/lis.md

 **Runtime** The helper function, `bisect_left()` is called $n$ times.
 The argument to `bisect_left()` is the LIS being formed, which can have at most $n$ elements.
 Given that `bisect_left()` effectively does a binary search, its runtime is $\log n$.
 Therefore, the overall complexity of the greedy solution is $n \log n$.

+The advantage of the above greedy solution comparing to the dynamic programming solution discussed earlier is that the greedy approach is able to return the actual LIS in a single pass.

 [Dynamic Programming](./dp.md)

 * * *